ProzorroUKR/openprocurement.api/docs/source/tendering.rst

 Tendering
 =========

-Open UA procedure has `active.tendering` status can be represented with following diagram:
+Open UA procedure has `active.tendering` status and can be represented with the following diagram:

 .. image:: _static/active-tendering.png